Login with RealMe®

 Complete a Services Order

-The services order will allow you to automatically benefit from all standard services.
-You will have an option to buy non-standard or additional services as well on terms agreed between your agency and your provider(s).
-This includes charges, expenses, reporting, any specific service levels, IP rights or additional requirements.
+The services order will allow you to automatically benefit from all standard banking services offered by the provider.
+You will have an option to buy non-standard or additional banking services as well on terms agreed between your agency and your provider(s) and detailed in your services order.
+Terms could include charges, expenses, reporting, any specific service levels, IP rights or additional requirements.

-Consideration should also be given to any compliance requirements applicable to your agency such as the cloud computing risk and assurance framework for government agencies.
-All State Service agencies are expected to follow the process in line with Cabinet direction.
+Consider any compliance requirements applicable to your agency such as the New Zealand information security manual and the cloud computing risk and assurance framework for government agencies (noting that all public service agencies are expected to follow that framework in line with Cabinet direction).

 Cloud services